 Pursuit of additional claims

-- It can be done by filing divisional applications before a positive examination result is granted to a parent application or by filing applications to claim priority from the earliest filed application.
-The later applications should be filed within 12 months from filing date of the first application.
+- This can be done by filing divisional applications before a positive examination result is granted to a parent application or by filing applications to claim priority from the earliest filed application.
+The later applications should be filed within 12 months of the filing date of the first application.